Gilbert Reaney: Early life and education

 Gilbert Reaney was born in Sheffield, England on 11 January 1924; his father was an amateur musician.
 In 1942 he began studying music and French at the University of Sheffield.
 He halted his studies after only a year, enlisting in the British army and often performing at "camp concerts" with pieces such as Richard Addinsell's Warsaw Concerto.
 Resuming his education in 1946, he received both a Bachelor of Arts (1948) and a Bachelor of Music (1951) from the University of Sheffield.
 Also in 1951, he took a Master of Arts, with a dissertation on the formes fixes (rondeaus, virelais and ballades) of Guillaume de Machaut.
-His studies brought him to the Sorbonne in Paris, where—on a grant from the French government—he studied the Roman de Fauvel manuscript, a source of ars nova medieval music, literature and art.
+His studies brought him to the Sorbonne in Paris, where—on a grant from the French government—he studied the Roman de Fauvel manuscript, the main source of ars nova medieval music, literature and art.
 The music historian Tess Knighton notes that Reaney did not write a doctoral dissertation; this is standard to be promoted as a Professor of Music in the 21st-century, but was not at the time.

 Career

-Organizations and institutions
+Institutions and organizations

 Returning to England, Reaney was research fellow at the University of Reading (from 1953 to 1956) and then the University of Birmingham (1956 to 1959).
 While at Reading and Birmingham, Reaney founded and regularly directed the London Medieval Group, an early music ensemble which he regularly joined on tour in both the United Kingdom and Continental Europe.
 At this time he also appeared on various programmes on BBC Radio 3, giving frequent talks on early music.
 Following a brief stint as visiting professor at the University of Hamburg (1959–1960), he taught at the University of California, Los Angeles (UCLA), as an associate professor in 1961.
 By the 1960s, Reany had become an established authority on early music.
 He was the first recipient of the Dent medal (1961), an annual award for musicology offered by the Royal Musical Association (named for Edward Joseph Dent).
 Reany became a Professor of Music at UCLA in 1963 and remained so until his retirement in 1997, at which point he was made an emeritus professor.

 Reaney was long associated with the American Institute of Musicology (AIM).
 Knighton noted that during the mid 20th-century many English scholars of early music were closely associated with organizations in the United States, as they were the most prominent and developed in the field.
 AIM's music journal Musica Disciplina was created in 1945, and in 1952 published two of Reaney's articles on Machaut.
 He continued contributing articles to the journal throughout the 1950s, chiefly on ars nova topics.
 In 1955, the institute's founder and editor of Musica Disciplina, Armen Carapetyan, invited Reaney to become the associate editor of the journal.
 After Carapetyan's death in 1992, Reaney became co-editor of Musica Disciplina with his UCLA colleague Frank A. D'Accone.